 Collagen injections replenish the skin's natural collagen.
 By supplementing your skin's own collagen, injections help smooth facial lines and some types of scars.
 The natural beauty of your skin is enhanced as the contour of the support structure is restored.
 These products can come from cows (bovine) or human cells.

 Collagen injections include the following brands: Bellafill, CosmoDerm, CosmoPlast, Zyderm and Zyplast, as well as the implant Fibrel.

 Are There Other Injectable Wrinkle Fillers?

 Yes.
 They include:

-- Botulinum toxin (Botox Cosmetic, Xeomin and Dysport) is not an actual wrinkle filler.
+- Botulinum toxin (Botox Cosmetic, Dysport, Jeuveau, Xeomin) is not an actual wrinkle filler.
 Rather, botulinum toxin is injected into facial muscles to immobilize the underlying cause of lines and wrinkles.
 Botulinum toxin may improve eyebrow furrows, crow's feet, and forehead creases.

 - Calcium hydroxylapatite (Radiesse) is a semi-permanent wrinkle filler that's suspended in an aqueous gel and used to increase soft tissue.
 This is a collagen stimulator to improve the surface texture of your skin as well as stimulate your own collagen to enable the product to last longer.

 - Fat from your own thighs or abdomen can be also be injected.
 There's no risk of allergic reaction, and most people achieve semi-permanent results.
 Several injections may be required to get the most benefit.